-The Wreckfish Individual Transferable Quota (ITQ) program is a limited access privilege program under the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), which needs to be reviewed every five to seven years (16 U.S.C.
+The Wreckfish Individual Transferable Quota (ITQ) program is a Limited Access Privilege Program under the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), which needs to be reviewed every five to seven years (16 U.S.C.
 1853a(c)(1)(G)).
-The most recent review by the South Atlantic Fishery Management Council (Council) evaluated progress made in meeting the goals and objectives of the Wreckfish ITQ program.
+The most recent review by the South Atlantic Fishery Management Council (Council) evaluated progress made in meeting the goals and objectives of the Wreckfish ITQ Program.
 The review does not attempt to comprehensively evaluate management of the snapper grouper fishery.

-The Wreckfish ITQ program was reviewed in 2019 and examined how the Wreckfish ITQ program changed between a baseline time period (2009/2010 - 2011/2012 fishing years) and the review time period (2012/2013 - 2016/2017 fishing years) with respect to various social, economic, biological, and administrative factors, and offered conclusions and recommended changes to the program based on the findings.
+The Wreckfish ITQ Program was reviewed in 2019 and examined how the Wreckfish ITQ Program changed between a baseline time period (2009/2010 - 2011/2012 fishing years) and the review time period (2012/2013 - 2016/2017 fishing years) with respect to various social, economic, biological, and administrative factors, and offered conclusions and recommended changes to the program based on the findings.
 The 2019 review found that the program has been relatively successful in achieving its stated objectives, although there is still room for improvement, particularly with respect to confidentiality issues and related constraints; moving away from a paper coupon-based program to an electronic program; cost recovery; wreckfish permit requirement; allocation issues; and offloading sites and times.
-The Council determined that Amendment 48 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region consider actions and alternatives necessary to improve and modernize the Council's Wreckfish ITQ program.
+The Council developed Amendment 48 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region to consider actions and alternatives necessary to improve and modernize the Wreckfish ITQ Program.